 Why did Witches Want to Ride their Broomsticks?

-The popular icon of a witch is a woman riding across the sky on her magic broomstick and wearing a pointed hat.
+Broomsticks and witches are inseparably linked since the thirteenth century AD.
+The general image of witch is that of a woman with a pointed hat flying through the air on a magic broomstick.
 As with all mythologies there is an element of truth behind the image.
 Witches did ride broomsticks, after a fashion, the broomsticks were magic, in a way, and the pointed hat was the mildest of the punishments inflicted on them for their activities!

 During the time leading up to the witchcraft trials in Europe, the staple bread was made with rye.
 In a small town where the bread was fresh baked this was just fine, but as Europe began to urbanize and the bread took more time to get from bakery to grocer, the rye bread began to host a mold called “ergot”.
 Ergot of rye is produced by a lower fungus (Claviceps purpurea) that grows parasitically on rye and, to a lesser extent, on other species of grain and on wild grasses.
 Kernels infested with this fungus develop into light-brown to violet-brown curved pegs (sclerotia) that push forth from the husk in place of normal grains.